bbc/react-transcript-editor/docs/qa/qa-test-plan.md

 - [ ] click on progress bar
 - [ ] double click on word // now also triggered when  clicking on time-codes
 - [ ] click on time-codes, at paragraph level
-- [ ] Jump to time, click on current time display
+- [ ] Set current time, Jump to time, click on current time display
 - [ ] play/pause, click on media preview // but triggered by other events as well
+- [ ] playback speed change
 - [ ] use of keyboard shortcuts // see keyboard shortcut cheat sheet and test each individually
 - [ ] edit speaker label
 - [ ] ~skip forward~